wonderbird/kata-gof-pattern-bridge-logger/README.md

 ## Finishing Touches

-Ensure that the object persisting the log messages is declared and defined in the abstract parent class of the async and synchronous loggers.
-Avoid duplicated code.
+- Ensure that the object persisting the log messages is declared and defined in the abstract parent class of the async and synchronous loggers.
+- Avoid duplicated code.
+- Fix all static code analysis warnings.

 ## References